 DIY Liquid Hand Soap with Castile Soap

 The reason that this hand soap softens your hands so well is because of the sweet almond oil and the vitamin E oil.
 Both are known to nourish skin and to soften it in ways that no chemical agent can do.
 They don’t just soften your skin on the surface.
 They actually help give your skin the nutrients that it needs to become soft.
 Add in the addition of tea tree essential oil and you’ve got a softening hand soap that is also anti-bacterial, anti-fungal and anti-viral.
-Can’t get all three in a store bought soap, can you? 🙂 If you’re new to essential oils, I personally use either NOW Foods Oils or Plant Therapy oils.
+Can’t get all three in a store bought soap, can you? 🙂 If you’re new to essential oils, I personally use either Simply Earth Essential Oils or Simply Earth essential oils.
 Both are pure oils (meaning they aren’t cut with a carrier oil before they get to you) and both are of the same high quality of some of the more expensive essential oils.

 You Will Need:

 - 3/4 cup liquid Dr. Bronner’s Castile soap (or make your own)